 Michael H. Baron (M.A.C. ’94) completed a doctoral degree in Leadership and Learning in Organizations at the Peabody College of Education and Human Development at Vanderbilt University.
 Baron is a Senior Instructor in Data Analytics, Data Science, and Business Analytics at Cornell University.

-Jennifer Khoury (M.A.C. ’97, pictured left) was promoted to Chief Communications Officer at Comcast Corporation.
+Jennifer Khoury (M.A.C. ’97) was promoted to Chief Communications Officer at Comcast Corporation.
 Khoury joined Comcast Corporation over twenty years ago, and she has overseen the creation of departments such as the company’s corporate digital communications team.

 Media and entertainment company Entercom appointed Idil Cakim (M.A.C. ’98) its Senior Vice President of Research and Insights.
 Cakim joined Entercom from Nielsen where she served as Vice President of Media Analytics Consulting.

 Dannagal Young (Ph.D.
 '07), Associate Professor of Communication at the University of Delaware, gave a TED Talk entitled “The Psychological Traits that Shape Your Political Beliefs.”

 Paul Falzone (Ph.D.
 '08), founder and Executive Director of Peripheral Vision International, was featured in the Pennsylvania Gazette.
 The profile covers Falzone’s hacking of international media (soap operas, films, and music) in order to produce prosocial content for sub-Saharan African audiences.

 Nicole Maurantonio (Ph.D.
 '08), Associate Professor of Rhetoric and Communication Studies and American Studies at the University of Richmond, published a new book entitled Confederate Exceptionalism: Civil War Myth and Memory in the Twenty-First Century.